A good teacher can inspire hope, ignite the imagination, and instill a love of learning. –Brad Henry

 E.g., teach mathematic formulae through a song.

-Don’t be afraid to explore for different ways to make your content more interesting and suitable for the students.
+Don’t be afraid to explore different ways to make your content more interesting and suitable for the students.

 There are many resources available in the libraries and on the internet to help you.
 Taking risks for the students always pays off.